 The first is based on the cosmic microwave background: this is the microwave radiation that reaches us from all over, emitted when the universe has become cold enough to allow light to circulate freely (about 370.000 years after the Big Bang).
 Using the precise data provided by the Planck space mission and assuming that the universe is homogeneous and isotropic, we obtain a value of 67,4 for H0 using Einstein's theory of general relativity to walk through the scenario.

 The second calculation method is based on supernovae that appear sporadically in distant galaxies.
 These very bright events provide the observer with very precise distances, an approach that allowed to determine a value for H0 of 74.

-Lucas Lombriser, professor at the Department of Theoretical Physics of the UNIGE Faculty of Sciences, explains: “These two values have continued to become more accurate for many years while remaining different from each other.
-It didn't take long to spark a scientific controversy and even to raise the exciting hope that perhaps we were facing a "new physics". "
+Lucas Lombriser, professor at the Department of Theoretical Physics of the UNIGE Faculty of Sciences, explains: "These two values continued to become more precise for many years while remaining different from each other.
+It didn't take long to spark a scientific controversy and even to spark the exciting hope that perhaps we were facing a" new physics. " . "